marikomakhm/ada-project/TrovatelliT.github.io/text.md

 We can then reject our initial hypothesis.
 It seems like there is no link between the inequality in a country and the number of references in the Panama Papers.

-This could be because:
+This is surprising because intuitively we would imagine This could be because:

 // TODO: say why gini doesn't work

+#### Income held by top 20%
+This index also measures inequality but it quantifies it differently by expressing the share of wealth held to the top 20% richest.
+We would expect similar results as for the Gini coefficient since  both indices are measuring inequality.

+{% raw %}
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_20_count_outliers.html"></iframe>
+{% endraw %}

+As we can observe, there is almost no correlation which is coherent with what we said before.

+### Human Development Index (HDI)
+The HDI index try to represent how well a country is developed by using the lifespan, the education level and the GDP per capita of an average citizen. \
+Let's see if there is a correlation between the HDI and the number of occurrence in this affair.

+{% raw %}
+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_hdi_count_outlier.html"></iframe>

+	Total references
+	pearson :  0.23480729070912107 ; p-val:  0.021995627233654214
+	spearman :  0.48046530551766936 ; p-val:  8.324509404392334e-07

+{% endraw %}
+There seems to be a correlation as the graph and the spearman coefficient suggests.
+One of the reason could be that a country with higher HDI have generally more expensive infrastructures for health and education and therefore higher tax which can motivate people to hide money.
+Additionally, a country with higher HDI is home to richer people in average since the GDP per capita is also taken into account in the calculation of the HDI.